sbaik97/R_Statistical_Analysis/README.md

  * Html link:
 https://htmlpreview.github.io/?https://github.com/sbaik97/R_Statistical_Analysis/blob/main/MechaCar_Stat.Analysis/t-tests_suspension_coils.html

-**The answer is:**
+**A question is:**

+1. Do any of the four groups have a statistically different mean from the population mena of 1,500 PSI?

-1. By using a significance level of 95%, meaning that 95% of the time this tests results would be true, I tested to see if any of the four groups had a statistical difference from the mean of 1,500 PSI.
+*R: By using a significance level of 95%, meaning that 95% of the time this tests results would be true, I tested to see if any of the four groups had a statistical difference from the mean of 1,500 PSI.
 After running the tests, all four p-values where much greater than .05 meaning that I would fail to reject that there is a statistical difference between the four groups and the population mean.

 ### 4. Study Design: MechaCar vs Competition